Dr. Dennis Thombs

 I am an active member of the American Public Health Association (APHA), the Texas Public Health Association (TPHA), Association of Schools and Programs of Public Health (ASPPH), and the American Academy of Health Behavior (AAHB).
 I was named as a Fellow in the American Academy of Health Behavior in 2005, and served as President of the Academy from 2009 to 2010.

 My major research contributions have been in the study of alcohol and drug use in the adolescent and young adulthood population.
-Over the last 25 years, my work has examined the role of peer norms in facilitating heavy, episodic drinking and impaired driving; identified specific pharmacologic, genetic, economic and site risk factors that contribute to unsafe patron intoxication levels in the on premise setting; and developed evidence-based, mental health first aid strategies to connect persons in need with professional mental health treatment resources.
+Over the last 30 years, my work has examined the role of peer norms in facilitating heavy, episodic drinking and impaired driving; identified specific pharmacologic, genetic, economic and site risk factors that contribute to unsafe patron intoxication levels in the on premise setting; and developed evidence-based, mental health first aid strategies to connect persons in need with professional mental health treatment resources.
 My research has been supported by the National Institute on Alcohol Abuse and Alcoholism, the National Institute of Mental Health and the U.S. Department of Education.
-I have authored more than 85 articles in peer-reviewed national and international journals, and am the author of one of the leading textbooks on addiction, Introduction to Addictive Behaviors, published by the Guilford Press, and now in its fourth edition.
+I have authored more than 100 articles in peer-reviewed national and international journals, and am the author of one of the leading textbooks on addiction, Introduction to Addictive Behaviors, published by the Guilford Press, which will appear in its fifth edition in 2019.